 In June 2011, the FASB issued ASU No. 2011-05, Presentation of Comprehensive Income ("ASU 2011-05").
 ASU 2011-05 requires the presentation of comprehensive income, the components of net income and the components of other comprehensive income either in a single continuous statement of comprehensive income or in two separate but consecutive statements.
-The new standard also requires presentation of adjustments for items that are reclassified from other comprehensive income to net income in the statement where the components of net income and the components of other comprehensive income are presented.
-The amendments prescribed by ASU 2011-05 become effective on a retrospective basis for financial statements issued for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2011.
+The new standard also requires presentation of adjustments for items that are reclassified from other comprehensive income to net income in the statement where the components of net income and the components of other comprehensive income are presented; however, in December 2011, the FASB issued ASU No. 2011-12, Deferral of the Effective Date for Amendments to the Presentation of Reclassifications of Items Out of Accumulated Other Comprehensive Income in Accounting Standards Update No. 2011-05, which deferred this requirement and plans to reconsider it during the first half of calendar 2012.
+The amendments prescribed by ASU 2011-05 are currently scheduled to become effective on a retrospective basis for financial statements issued for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2011.
 Early adoption is permitted.
 We do not expect that the adoption of ASU 2011-05 will have a material impact on our consolidated financial statements.

 In September 2011, the FASB issued ASU No. 2011-08, Testing for Goodwill Impairment ("ASU 2011-08").
 With respect to performing their required annual test for goodwill impairment, ASU 2011-08 gives companies the option to first perform a qualitative assessment to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
 If a company concludes that this is the case, it must perform the two-step test in accordance with previously existing guidance.
 Otherwise, a company can skip the two-step test.
 ASU 2011-08 is effective for fiscal years beginning after December 15, 2011.
 Early adoption is permitted.
-We are currently evaluating the impact of adopting the guidance prescribed by this ASU on our consolidated financial statements.
+We do not expect that the adoption of ASU 2011-05 will have a material impact on our consolidated financial statements.